MARTIMM/gnome-gtk3/docs/index.md

   * It is possible to create threads where longer runs can be done without crippling the user interface responses and also show the results from there in the gui.

 ### Cons
-  * The code is larger but I think it gives you greater flexibility.
+  * The code base is much larger but I think it gives you greater flexibility.
+It is even possible that there is too much.
+This will show later on when applications are made and show that the modules can be slimmed down.
+E.g. the Gnome::Gtk3::Widget module is about 7600 lines (with pod doc).
   * Code is somewhat slower.
 The setup of the 'hello world' example shown in the tutorials and examples, is about 0.05 sec slower.
 That isn't much seen in the light that a user interface is mostly set up and drawn once.
+  * When programs run the first time, it might take some time to compile.

 ## Packages
 ### Gnome::N